 Remember, your child is still maturing his/her skin, even into their teen years.
 They should avoid the sun completely until 6 months old.
 Then until they are 12 months, only indirect sun.
 No sunscreen until they are 12 months old.
 They are not just little adults, with mature skin.
 They are children who need time to finish growing their skin.
 Like their teeth, it takes time.

-Black clothing will protect your child from the sun, if they wear the shirt, and hat when in the sun.
+Black clothing will protect your child from the sun if they wear a shirt, and hat when in the sun.
 So will other dark deeper colors.
 Everyone thinks that kids don’t care what they wear.
-Just like you, some days this is true, some days nothing in their closet is right.
+Just like you, some days this is true, and some days nothing in their closet is right.

-Your fabric is important, and knit fabric is usually the more comfortable for kids.
-However, here again, there is the problem of the fabric that is dark enough to block the sun’s rays, will be warmer.
-So a loose fitting shirt is important to let air circulate around your childs’ body.
+Your fabric is important, and knit fabric is usually more comfortable for kids.
+However, here again, there is the problem of the fabric that is dark enough to block the sun’s rays, which will be warmer.
+So a loose-fitting shirt is important to let air circulate around your child’s body.
 If he/she gets hot, those shirts will come off!